nithindsouza/Medical_insurance_renewal_prediction_heroku/Readme.md

 install mysql-flask connector in anaconda prompt using below command pip install flask_mysqldb

-install MySQL workbench 8.0 or above (link : https://dev.mysql.com/get/Downloads/MySQLGUITools/mysql-workbench-community-8.0.25-winx64.msi)
-create server with user:"some_name" password:"some_name"
-(user:root & password:root is used in codes)
+install MySQL workbench 8.0 or above. [link to download](https://dev.mysql.com/get/Downloads/MySQLGUITools/mysql-workbench-community-8.0.25-winx64.msi) create server with user:"some_name" password:"some_name" (user:root & password:root is used in codes)
 (have to edit config dictionary in main.py if different credintial is used)